winitzki/scall/tutorial/programming_dhall.md

 #### Strict and lazy evaluation.
 Partial functions

-In a programming language, the **strict evaluation** strategy means that all sub-expressions in a program are evaluated even if they are not used to compute the final result of the program.
+In a programming language, the **strict evaluation** strategy means that all subexpressions in a program are evaluated even if they are not used to compute the final result of the program.
-The **lazy evaluation** strategy means that sub-expressions are evaluated only if they are needed for computing the program's final result.
+The **lazy evaluation** strategy means that subexpressions are evaluated only if they are needed for computing the program's final result.

 In this sense, the Dhall interpreter uses lazy evaluation in most cases.
 For example, it will be quick to run Dhall programs similar to this: